Editor's note: This article was originally published September 12, 2014; it was updated September 29, 2017 to reflect the latest information.

 Where have people fled to?

-Over 1 million people have crossed into neighboring countries including Sudan, Ethiopia, Kenya and Uganda.
-Inside South Sudan, 1.87 million people are displaced.
+More than 1.5 million people have crossed into neighboring countries including Sudan, Ethiopia, Kenya and Uganda, resulting in Africa’s largest refugee crisis.
+Inside South Sudan, more than 2.1 million people are displaced.

 Photo: Jacob Zocherman for Mercy Corps